otDan/Rounds-GameSaver/GameSaver/README.md

 Tired of people leaving and having your games crash?
 This is the solution for you.

 ## Versions
+- 1.0.2
+  - Fix point display in the menu
 - 1.0.1
   - Fix points to win round not being synced
 - 1.0.0